Phone numbers

 The length and severity of withdrawal symptoms will vary from person-to-person.
 Typically, you might expect to experience them a few hours after your last use, lasting days or even weeks for some.

-During treatment for drug addiction, users will often undergo a drug detox in order to tackle the physical dependency their body has on the drug.
+During treatment for drug addiction, people will often undergo a drug detox in order to tackle their physical dependency.
 During a detox, withdrawal symptoms can be carefully managed, promoting relaxation and comfort in a supportive setting.

 Treatment for crack cocaine addiction at Priory

-The effects of crack cocaine can be debilitating, especially if you struggle with addiction to the substance.
+The effects of crack cocaine can be debilitating, especially if you're struggling with addiction.
 Thankfully, a full recovery is possible with effective treatment for drug addiction.

 At Priory, our expert teams can help you to overcome your crack cocaine addiction and get back on track.
 Our inpatient treatment programmes, delivered across our network of UK rehab facilities, can help you regain control of your life.
 Get in touch today for a free addiction assessment and discover how we can help with your struggles with addiction.